SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Conclusion

 \section{Conclusion}

 In this paper, we propose SpaCE-10, a comprehensive benchmark for evaluating compositional spatial intelligence in Multimodal Large Language Models (MLLMs).
 SpaCE-10 covers evaluations of MLLMs from 10 atomic spatial capabilities to 8 compositional capabilities.
 In SpaCE-10, we collect images and point clouds from 800 scenes and design a hierarchical annotation pipeline to produce over 5\textit{k} high-quality question-answer pairs, covering various evaluation settings of MLLMs.
-To the best of our knowledge, SpaCE-10 is the most comprehensive benchmark for compositional spatial intelligence.
-Through extensive evaluation, we reveal critical limitations of current MLLMs and draw several findings that are beneficial to future work in the community.
+Through extensive evaluation on nearly 50 MLLMs, we reveal critical limitations of current MLLMs and draw several findings that are beneficial to future work in the community.
 We believe these studies will provide an invaluable hint for future research toward human-level machine intelligence.